-- Many varieties of kohlrabi are grown, these are some of them White Vienna, Grand Duke, Purple Vienna, Gigante, White Danube, and Purple Danube.
+- Many varieties of kohlrabi are grown.
+These are some of them are White Vienna, Grand Duke, Purple Vienna, Gigante, White Danube, and Purple Danube.

 - The leaves of kohlrabi can be purple or green.

-- Certain kohlrabi varieties are cultivated as cattle food mostly.
+- Certain kohlrabi varieties are cultivated as mostly cattle food.

 - We usually prepare kohlrabi in these ways: steamed, braised, stir-fried, or stuffed.